tianshang486/mysql/intl.en-US/RDS MySQL Database/Database proxy(read/write splitting)/Dedicated proxy.md

 ## Precautions

--   While you change the specifications of the primary RDS instance or its read-only RDS instances, a transient connection error may occur.
+-   When you change the specifications of your RDS instance or its read-only RDS instances, a transient connection error may occur.
--   If you connect your application to the proxy endpoint, all of the requests that are encapsulated in transactions are routed to the primary RDS instance.
+-   If you connect your application to the proxy endpoint, all of the requests that are encapsulated in transactions are routed to your RDS instance.
 This applies if you do not enable the transaction splitting function.
 -   If you use the proxy endpoint to implement read/write splitting, the read consistency of the requests that are not encapsulated in transactions cannot be guaranteed.
 If you require this read consistency, you must encapsulate these requests in transactions.
 -   If you connect your application to the proxy endpoint, a `SHOW PROCESSLIST` statement is invoked to return a result set for each query.
-This result set consists of the query results from the primary RDS instance and its read-only RDS instances.
+This result set consists of the query results from your RDS instance and its read-only RDS instances.
--   If you execute multi-statements or run stored procedures, the read/write splitting function is disabled and all subsequent requests over the current connection are routed to the primary RDS instance.
+-   If you execute multi-statements or run stored procedures, the read/write splitting function is disabled and all subsequent requests over the current connection are routed to your RDS instance.
 To enable the read/write splitting function again, you must close the current connection and establish a new connection.
 For more information about multi-statements, see [Multi-Statement](https://dev.mysql.com/doc/internals/en/multi-statement.html).
 -   The dedicated proxy feature supports the `/*FORCE_MASTER*/` and `/*FORCE_SLAVE*/` hints.
 However, requests that contain hints have the highest route priorities, and therefore these requests are not constrained by consistency or transaction limits.
 Before you use these hints, you must check whether these hints are suitable for your workloads.
 In addition, these hints cannot contain statements such as `/*FORCE_SLAVE*/ set names utf8;`.
 These statements can change environment variables.
-If you include these statements in these hints, errors may occur when you process your subsequent workloads.
+If you include these statements in these hints, errors may occur when you process subsequent workloads.

     **Note:** If you use the MySQL command line tool to establish a connection and execute these hints, you must add `-c` to the statements.
 Otherwise, the MySQL command line tool filters these hints.

--   After you enable the dedicated proxy feature, each connection is replicated to the primary RDS instance and its read-only RDS instances in compliance with the 1:N connection model.
+-   After you enable the dedicated proxy feature, each connection is replicated to your RDS instance and its read-only RDS instances in compliance with the 1:N connection model.
 We recommend that you specify the same connection specifications for these instances.
 If these instances have different connection specifications, the number of connections allowed is subject to the lowest connection specifications among these instances.
 -   If you create or restart a read-only RDS instance after you enable the dedicated proxy feature, only the requests over a new connection are routed to the new or restarted read-only RDS instance.
--   The **max\_prepared\_stmt\_count** parameter must be set to the same value for the primary RDS instance and its read-only RDS instances.
+-   The **max\_prepared\_stmt\_count** parameter must be set to the same value for your RDS instance and its read-only RDS instances.

 ## Enable the dedicated proxy feature

+This section describes how to enable the dedicated proxy feature in the ApsaraDB RDS console.
+You can also enable this feature when you create a read-only RDS instance.
+For more information, see [Create a read-only ApsaraDB RDS for MySQL instance](/intl.en-US/RDS MySQL Database/Read-only instances/Create a read-only ApsaraDB RDS for MySQL instance.md).

 1. Log on to the [ApsaraDB for RDS console](https://rds.console.aliyun.com/).